 6. Intellectual property rights of climate saving technology

-An essential component of the decommodification of energy infrastructure is permissive intellectual property (IP) rights of energy generation, transmission, local distribution, storage, and use as well as global economic support for training in the Global South.
+An essential component of the decommodification of energy infrastructure is permissive intellectual property (IP) rights of energy generation, transmission, local distribution, storage, and use technologies as well as global economic support for training in the Global South.

 7. MMT, inflation, and spending real money